 “The products that are being discontinued are oral generics that treat a variety of conditions in cardiology, central nervous system, endocrinology, respiratory and pain,” a Novartis spokesman told Reuters.

-Endo Layoffs Added Hundreds to Pharma Layoffs 2017
+Endo Layoffs Added Hundreds to Pharma Layoffs in 2017

 Hundreds more employed in the pharma industry fell victim to Endo Layoffs through the summer this year as the drugmaker shut down a manufacturing facility that produced its generic drugs.
 The Dublin, Ireland-based company Endo International plc closed its major manufacturing site in Huntsville, Alabama, cutting about 875 American jobs.